Search Request JSON Properties

 No

-If you use search_before in a search request, you can’t use search_after.
+If you use search_before in a search request, you cannot use search_after.
 Both properties are included in the example code to show the correct syntax.

 Use search_before with from/offset and sort to control pagination in search results.